StoneTone/DiscordBotV3/README.md

 ## Getting Started
 1. Ensure you have Java 17 installed on your system.
 2. Install Maven for dependency management.
-3. Set up the `.env` file with the required properties.
+3. Set up your environment variables in GitHub for deployment
+4. Change the deploy stage in the cicd.yaml file for your deployment
-4. Compile and run the application using Maven.
+5. Compile and run the application using Maven.

 ## Contributions
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests for any improvements or additional features.